Redding, California: Climate

-Summer overnight lows are unusually warm by Sacramento Valley standards and average warmer than coastal towns' daytime highs.
+Summer overnight lows are unusually warm by Sacramento Valley standards and on average warmer than coastal towns' daytime highs.
 The warmest night annually averages 79 F. Since the station opened in 1986, the hottest night was 86 F in June 2004.
 Redding's warm summer days and nights compared to areas further south are a result of a greater distance to maritime influences than the lower end of the valley.